-Challenge number Detail of challenge 1 Assessments, observations, and discussions with pupils indicate underdeveloped oral language skills and vocabulary gaps among many disadvantaged pupils.
+Challenge number Detail of challenge 1 Assessments, observations, and discussions with pupils indicate some underdeveloped oral language skills and vocabulary gaps among some disadvantaged pupils.
 These are evident from Reception through to KS2 and in general, are more prevalent among our disadvantaged pupils than their peers.
 2 Assessments, observations, and discussions with pupils suggest disadvantaged pupils generally have greater difficulties with phonics than their peers.
 This negatively impacts their development as readers.
+Significant improvement was made in the previous academic year with support and targeted interventions.

-3 Our assessments and observations indicate that the education and wellbeing of many of our disadvantaged pupils have been impacted by partial school closures to a greater extent than for other pupils.
+3 Our assessments and observation from the previous academic year show a widening gap in writing across the school particularly in KS1 with the disadvantaged groups.
+This has resulted in significant knowledge gaps leading to some pupils falling further behind age-related expectations.
+4 Our assessments and observations indicate that the education and wellbeing of many of our disadvantaged pupils have been impacted by previous school closures and the increase in the cost of living to a greater extent than for other pupils.
 These findings are supported by national studies.
 This has resulted in significant knowledge gaps leading to some pupils falling further behind age-related expectations.
-4 Several pupils on SEN/D Register or EHCP for a range of conditions including Autistic Spectrum Condition, ADHD and mental health disorders.
+5 Several pupils on SEN/D Register or EHCP for a range of conditions including Autistic Spectrum Condition, ADHD and mental health disorders.
 These conditions have an impact on children's social and emotional wellbeing as well as their ability to access the curriculum without support.